scruffaluff/bootware/docs/index.md

 ## Usage

-Bootware will bootstrap the computer software by invoking `bootware install` after customizing the configuration file.
+Bootware will bootstrap the computer software by invoking `bootware bootstrap` after customizing the configuration file.
 To view the CLI help message, invoke `bootware --help`.